aignacio/ravenoc/tb/README.md

 |    7    |    test_noc_csr    | Check all WR/RD CSRs inside the NoC                                                           |
 |    8    |      test_irqs     | Test that checks the IRQs modes inside the NoC                                                |

-### Test corners:
+### Test corners
 All the tests are implemented using the [**TestFactory**](https://docs.cocotb.org/en/latest/library_reference.html?highlight=testfactory#cocotb.regression.TestFactory) feature from `cocotb`.
 This class will generate a set of tests based on the different permutation of all the [options](https://docs.cocotb.org/en/latest/library_reference.html?highlight=testfactory#cocotb.regression.TestFactory.add_option) passed.
-It is used as well an [AXI master simulation model](https://github.com/alexforencich/cocotbext-axi) that implements the AXI4 protocol driving both AXI I/F (noc_in, noc_out), these objects are created in the [testbench class](https://github.com/ aignacio/ravenoc/blob/master/tb/common_noc/testbench.py#L40-L41) explained late.
+It is used as well an [AXI master simulation model](https://github.com/alexforencich/cocotbext-axi) that implements the AXI4 protocol driving both AXI I/F (noc_in, noc_out), these objects are created in the [testbench class](https://github.com/aignacio/ravenoc/blob/master/tb/common_noc/testbench.py#L40-L41) explained late.
 In the RaveNoC the set of test options implemented are:

 1. Clock configuration - AXI clk slower/equal/higher than the NoC;
 2. With the AXI Master VIP inserting idle cycles on M->S flow channels (AW-write addr,AR-read addr,W-write data) during the transfers;